ChristopheNguyen/angularjs-t-chat/README.md

 npm install
 bower install
 ```
-- Run a MongoDb server (In your terminal n°2)
+- Run a MongoDb server (in your terminal n°2)
 ```
 mongod
 ```